microsoft/quick-authentication/docs/quick-authentication-android-how-to.md

 Use these as follows
 ## Logging
-To facilitate debugging you have the following options to configure logging using "setter" methods of [MSQASignInOptions.Builder](https://microsoft.github.io/quick-authentication/docs/android/javadocs/com/microsoft/quickauth/signin/MSQASignInOptions.Builder.html) that can chained in the manner showed in the example below when creating an instance of `MSQASignInOptions`:
+To facilitate debugging you have the following options to configure logging using "setter" methods of [MSQASignInOptions.Builder](https://microsoft.github.io/quick-authentication/docs/android/javadocs/com/microsoft/quickauth/signin/MSQASignInOptions.Builder.html) that can be chained in the manner showed in the example below when creating an instance of `MSQASignInOptions`:
 ```java
 MSQASignInOptions signInOptions = new MSQASignInOptions.Builder()
         .setConfigResourceId(R.raw.auth_config_single_account)